ulfschneider/ulfschneider.github.io/_posts/journal/2020-03-28-an-rss-feed-for-github-pages.md

 ## My own feed generator
 To overcome those limitations, I decided not to use <code>jekyll-feed</code> and instead write my own tiny RSS generator.
 My generator is publishing posts and no pages.
 Here is what you have to do to use it:

-For each feed you want to publish, you have to create a markdown file inside of the <code>_pages</code> folder – for example, a feed with the name <code>/feed.rss</code> that publishes the categories *thoughts, tools, reading, and journal* is represented by a file <code>feed.md</code> with the following front matter contents:
+For each feed you want to publish, you have to create a markdown file inside of the <code>_pages</code> folder – for example, a feed with the name <code>/feed.rss</code> that publishes the categories *articles, tools, reading, and journal* is represented by a file <code>feed.md</code> with the following front matter contents:

 <figure>
 <figcaption>_pages/feed.md</figcaption>
 <pre>---
 layout: postfeed
 permalink: /feed.xml/
-categories: [thoughts, tools, reading, journal]
+categories: [articles, tools, reading, journal]
 ---</pre>
 </figure>